macdonst/enhance-workshop-codemash/docs/module07-crudl-part1-basic-structure.md

 These 5 operations are so common an entire subset of web apps are know as CRUD apps.
 Because the general patterns are so common we will look at how to create CRUD routes for any object.
 By the way most people generally say "CRUD", we usually say "CRUDL" adding the "L" for "List".
-But it all referres to the same general operations.
+But it all refers to the same general operations.

-Again we will take an HTML-first approach using plain HTML forms as the basis for each operation.
+Once again we will take an HTML-first approach using plain HTML forms as the basis for each operation.

 For this module we will build a Link Tree feature with a page that has a list of links.
 We want to be able to do all the CRUDL operations on these links.